vrugtehagel/yozo/README.md

     define.attribute('has-promo', {type: Boolean})
 </script>
 ```
-will allow you to get and set the attributes using the `.serialNumber` and the `.hasPromo` property respectively.
-Note that the property for the attribute is converted to camelCase, similar to how existing HTML elements do attribute-property pairs.
+The above example will allow you to get and set the attributes using the `.serialNumber` and the `.hasPromo` property respectively.
+Note that the property for the attribute is converted to camelCase, since that's the most sensible default.

+If that default property name doesn't suit your needs though, don't worry - the `as` key allows you to rename the property.
+If, for example, you `define.attribute('serial-number', {type: 'number'})`, but you want to get and set this attribute with the `.serialnr` property rather than the `.serialNumber` property, you can specifiy `as: 'serialnr'` and Yozo will instead use that to define the property.
+You may also use an array of properties, so you could have both the `.serialNumber` as well as the `.serialnr` properties at the same time for the same `serial-number` attribute.

 The `default` key lets you specify a value for when the attribute is absent.
 If you leave this out, the default is `null` (which is what `getAttribute` returns for attributes that don't exist).
 Often, when you use e.g. a string or number-type attribute, you'll want to specify this so that the property always has a value according to the type you defined.
 For example, `define('serial-number', {type: Number, default: 0})`.

-The `as` key allows you to rename the property.
-If, for example, you `define.attribute('serial-number', {type: 'number'})`, but you want to get and set this attribute with the `.serialnr` property rather than the `.serialNumber` property, you can specifiy `as: 'serialnr'` and Yozo will instead use that to define the property.
-You may also use an array of properties, so you could have both the `.serialNumber` as well as the `.serialnr` properties at the same time for the same `serial-number` attribute.

 For more complex getters and setters for attributes, use `define.property` instead.